 Where can I find frames to fit your stuff?

-Mixed Media (154 James St N) carries fantastic Ontario-made solid wood frames that fit our stuff perfectly, particularly the 11x14 size.
+Mixed Media in Westdale often carries fantastic Ontario-made solid wood frames that fit our stuff perfectly, particularly the 11x14 size.

-Sealed Art on Gage Avenue is a full-service framing place that always does a good job.
+Sealed Art on Gage Avenue is a full-service, family-owned framing place that always does a great job.

 McMaster Gallery & Custom Framing in Dundas is also a good bet